 Gender diversity in the boards of directors of companies is an important topic across the globe.
 Research indicates that women are still underrepresented.
 It appears that the Caribbean is no different.
-Based on a sample of eight Caribbean companies, the majority of boards consist of males.
+Based on informal research and a sample of eight Caribbean companies, the majority of boards consist of men.

 The catalyst for my research was a snippet of data collected on the ethnicity of directors of several large Trinidadian entities.
 I had raised several issues and questions with the person that shared the information with me concerning the motives and methodology behind said data and results.

 Nonetheless, that particular piece of data got me thinking about other demographic variables besides ethnicity.
 In particular, gender, age and citizenship for boards of directors of several Caribbean companies.
-Due to limited and easily available data.
-My research questions were refined to ask the following:
+Due to the limited availability of public data, my research questions were narrowed to the following two: